Kabenge42/Finance_ML_Analytics_Platform/docs/improvement_plan/ml_finance_model_main_notebook_implementation guide.md

 logger.info(f"Prepared all_stocks: {all_stocks.shape}")
 ```

-Optional: add SQLite quick path as in the projectâ€™s addendum when PostgreSQL isnâ€™t available.
+Optional: add SQLite quick path as in the project’s addendum when PostgreSQL isn’t available.

 ---